Feedback on Microsoft Q&A

-You can provide suggestions and give us feedback on Microsoft Q&A here on the site.
-Your feedback and suggestions will help make Microsoft Q&A an even better platform.
+You can provide feedback on the Microsoft Q&A site and user experience directly using the Microsoft Q&A tag.
+Feedback from users is critical for the product team to understand how the site is performing and what the team can improve for users.
+Your feedback will help make Microsoft Q&A an even better platform.
 The Microsoft Q&A team will evaluate your feedback on a regular basis and provide updates along the way.

 This workflow only applies to feedback on the Microsoft Q&A platform.
 For other Microsoft products and services, please refer to their specific feedback channels off of the Microsoft Q&A site.